This page discusses how comments are managed on this site.

 - If you do not wish to comment but would like to have a say, click one of the voting buttons under each comment to approve or not.

-- New comments are disabled after 120 days.
+- New comments are disabled after 90 days.

 Note that because spammers are aggressive, counter-measures must also be aggressive – so don’t be surprised if you occasionally get mistaken for a spammer – or if you are a spammer, that you got blocked.
-In the last year, about 200,000 spam comments were blocked compared to 4,500 legitimate comments that were allowed.

 - Do not disable cookies – if you have banned cookies or have recently cleared them, your “reputation” may be questioned.
 If you don’t know what cookies are, it’s 99.9% likely these are enabled.

-- Your email address is irrelevant
+- Your email address is irrelevant to ReCaptcha